tqv-notes/tqv-notes.github.io/_posts/2024-08-25-Attention-Mechanisms-and-Transformers.md

 ## Simple example of attention mechanism

 In this example, we use attention mechanism to count digits without explicitly using any counting function: we will provide an array of 10 digits with values randomly selected from 0 to 9 and a label true if number of digit 4 is strickly larger than number of digit 2 and false otherwise.
-The model needs to learn from data how to recognize this pattern (number of digit 4 vs number of digit 2) and how to correctly label it.
+From the data, the model will recognize the importance of digits 2 and 4 and how to distinguish these two digits from others.

 ```python
 import torch